 No procedure is free from risk and complications after cosmetic surgery can occur whether your surgery is carried out in the UK or abroad.
-However, if you choose to have a surgical cosmetic procedure in the UK, the consultant plastic surgeon who conducted the surgery will provide you with any necessary aftercare.if you have the Surgery Abroad then your UK general proctitioner is usually your first call for support or the local NHS Hospital who are obliged to treat any medical emergency for UK Citizens.
+However, if you choose to have a surgical cosmetic procedure in the UK, the consultant plastic surgeon who conducted the surgery will provide you with any necessary aftercare.if you have the Surgery Abroad then your UK general practitioner is usually your first call for support or the local NHS Hospital who are obliged to treat any medical emergency for UK Citizens.

-If something does go wrong, either a complication arises or the outcome of the procedure is unfavourable, then the surgeon who carried out the surgery can normally be contacted to discuss it with you and decide how the problem can best be resolved.
+If something does go wrong, either a complication arises or the outcome of the procedure is unfavorable, then the surgeon who carried out the surgery can normally be contacted to discuss it with you and decide how the problem can best be resolved.